 Large Particle Analysis

-The use of channels up to 1 mm in height and 14 mm in width will accommodate particles as large as 300 µm in diameter.
-Combined with our multistream detection approach, this enables large particle analysis more efficiently and at higher spatial resolution than any other flow cytometer.
+Our large flow channel width and depth allows the Velocyt to accommodate particles as large as 300 µm in diameter.
+Combined with our multistream detection approach, this enables large particle analysis more efficiently and at high spatial resolution.

 Total Sample Recovery